virgili0/Virgilio/Topics/math_fundamentals.md

 ### Optimization

-Calculus, Linear Algebra and Matrix Algebra are the 3 fundamental pillars you need to be confident with in order to understand most of the mathematical implications of Machine Learning systems.
+Calculus, Linear Algebra, and Matrix Algebra are the 3 fundamental pillars you need to be confident with in order to understand most of the mathematical implications of Machine Learning systems.

-This is important in Data Science, because developing Machine Learning predictive models plays a big role during a Data Science project, and these models are often the most useful outcome!
+This is important in Data Science because developing Machine Learning predictive models play a big role during a Data Science project, and these models are often the most useful outcome!

 The **optimization course** is a bit more advanced, so maybe you could not tackle _during the first pass of this guide_, but later be sure to take the following lectures, from the professor [Geoff Gordon](https://www.youtube.com/channel/UC4XBoaEXuvob0mQraQJ7wNw):